themaddog1068/family_center_installer/PROJECT_DOC.md

 4. ✅ **Updated installers** to use self-contained package approach
 5. ✅ **Tested imports** - both Config and main.py now import successfully
 6. ✅ **Committed and pushed** all changes to repository
+7. ✅ **Copied Google Drive credentials** from family_center repository
+8. ✅ **Enabled web interface** in config
+9. ✅ **Resolved auth issues** by temporarily disabling Google Drive sync
+10. ✅ **Application running successfully** on Pi

 ### 🎯 **Current Status:**
-The service should now start successfully and provide the enhanced web interface with all slideshow configuration options.
-Ready for Pi deployment testing.
+The service is now running successfully and provides the enhanced web interface with all slideshow configuration options.
+The web interface is accessible at `http://[PI_IP]:8080`.
+Google Drive sync is temporarily disabled but can be re-enabled once auth issues are resolved.

+### 🔄 **Remaining Tasks:**
+- Fix Google Drive service account authentication
+- Install Playwright browsers for web content service
+- Test all web interface features
+- Optimize performance

 ---